dutt/trassel/readme.md

 TOOD
 ----
-Support for task groups/pools.
-Two modes:
-	- Send to group and every memeber get the message(broadcast)
-	- Send to group and the first member to check for message get it(load balancing)
+Shutdown
+    Some way to wait for all current messages to be handled and then shut down.

 Suspend/Resume
 	Probably require implementation of system(not meant for the tasks)-messages.

+Other
+    Create wrappers so tasks doesn't get copied when the threads are started.
+	Set timeout for specific send():s